fortrabbit/help/docs/quirks.md

 ### Security

 We believe in a clear division of security.
-In a nutshell: We - fortrabbit - take care of the Operarting System level and the PHP runtime, you - the developer - are responsible for the software you write and use.
+In a nutshell: We - fortrabbit - take care of the Operating System level and the PHP runtime, you - the developer - are responsible for the software you write and use.
 Installing additional software would blur that strict division.

 * [Learn about the security concepts here](https://www.fortrabbit.com/security)